After exploring Marrakech with a local guide, we will begin a tour of Morocco’s imperial cities, desert landscapes, and coastal highlights.

 Overnight stay at a hotel or riad in Rabat.

-Day 5: Rabat – Tangier – Rif Mountains – Chefchaouen (the blue City)
+Day 5: Rabat – Tangier – Rif Mountains – Chefchaouen (The Blue City)

-Chefchaouen is famous for its vivid blue-painted houses and narrow winding streets, making it a popular destination for both tourists and locals, especially during the hot summer months.
-Explore the medina and its bustling souks, where you can find unique local crafts such as woollen goods, intricate embroidery, and goat cheese, native to this region and not found elsewhere in Morocco.
+Explore the medina and its bustling souks, where you can find unique local crafts such as wool garments, intricate embroidery, and goat cheese native to this region.

 Overnight stay in Chefchaouen.

-6th Day: Chefchaouen – Volubilis – Meknes – Fes
+Day 6: Chefchaouen – Volubilis – Meknes – Fes

 -